Guide for Authors

 • Tables including their titles are inserted into their suitable places within the main manuscript file

-• Figure Titles and Legends (figures are uploaded separately and submitted as JPEG or TIFF formats with high resolution (600 dpi).
+• Figure Titles and Legends are placed after the references.
+However, figures are uploaded separately and submitted as JPEG or TIFF formats with high resolution (600 dpi).

 Introduction